 Female polar bear with slim neck and longish head.

 Distribution / Migrations: Polar bears have a circumpolar distribution in the Arctic, with several regional populations, but there is interchange between all areas.
-The Svalbard – Franz Josef Land area is considered one population, but exchange with Polar bears further east in the Russian Arctic does certainly take place.
+The Svalbard – Franz Josef Land area is considered one population, but exchange with polar bears further east in the Russian Arctic does certainly take place.
 A helicopter census in 2004 (213 flight hours) yielded a result of approximately 3,000 animals in the Barents Sea area, with an estimated 25,000 on a global scale.
+A further census in 2017 showed no significant change in stock numbers despite changing environmental conditions such as the dramatic decline in sea ice.

 There have been 5 lethal polar bear encounters for humans in Svalbard since 1971.
 In 3 cases, the individuals or groups concerned did not have any weapon at all (Bjørnøya 1971, Magalenefjord 1977 and Platåberg 1995).
 In one case (Kiepertøya 1995), the group that was attacked had only a pistol with a calibre far too small.
 In the currently (November 2014) most recent case, in Tempelfjord in August 2011, it appears that potentially fatal mistakes had been made with securing the camp and handling the rifle, but this as, so far, not been officially confirmed.
 It is legally binding to carry polar bear deterrents, usually a heavy calibre signal pistol with special ammunition that makes a very loud bang.
 Pepper spray is discouraged by the authorities in Svalbard, although there have been cases when it may have saved a polar bear’s life.
 In April 2013, for example, a polar bear was shot from a short distance while it tried to break into a hut.
 Time would have been sufficient for a safe attempt to drive the bear away with pepperspray.
 Chances are good that this would have been very efficient, saving the bear and making it unlikely that it would go near a hut again soon.
 Of course, any attempt to stop an attacking polar bear on the open tundra with pepperspray would be extremely dangerous.